The Fall Selection Match

 I started off really strong with a 24/25, then ran into some trouble.
 To take my mind of things and to keep my hands from getting stiff, what did I do?
 KNIT of course!!!
 Please note the ear warmer headband, the under armour, the polar fleece outer layer, the blanket on my lap, and the ski jacket in the back seat.
 It was COLD.
 But the knitting was good...and calming.
 Too bad it didn't really help my shooting.
 But on the good side, over the three day competition, I got a lot done!
 Yet I digress...The competition day ended with my buddy Joetta, who by the way just had a baby in May, tearing it up and finishing at the top of the board.
 I, on the other hand, though giving a strong showing to finish with a 25/25, had two REALLY bad rounds in the middle...therefore, was not really at all near the top....in fact, closer to the middle.

-Day 2: 100 Targets, Average cold with signs of warming up.
+Day 2: 100 Targets, Average cold with signs

 After an evening spent in a COLD hot tub (yah it was broken, but they didn't bother telling the girl that's been a popsicle all day), I was not looking forward to another cold day.
 It was, however, slightly more tolerable because it wasn't as windy.
 Caitlin, one of our new junior shooters, brought her puppy to cuddle and play with.
 (Isn't he cute!)
 Again, the shooting wasn't that great, but Joetta continued to give us all lessons.
 Oh yah, and the knitting continued...on and on and on and on....
 This stupid project is never going to end.
 It's a good thing I was drug up on pain killer or my hands would have killed!